 Remote job – The coronavirus pandemic continues to have far and wide-reaching impacts across the world.
 Every person and business have been affected in some way.
 Companies, governments and organisations are all changing practices to help reduce the risk of infection and minimise the economic fallout.
 Along with working from home (WFH), remote job interviews have become a common recruitment practice.

 There is no doubt that these changing practices will have a lasting impact on the way we go about our lives.
-From greeting people with a kiss on the cheek or a handshake, to coughing in public – once typical behaviours will become redundant as the world adapts.
+From greeting people with a kiss on the cheek or a handshake, coughing in public, to onboarding the new employees – once typical behaviours will become redundant as the world adapts.

 As well as changing social norms, many other common practices have been temporarily put on hold to help businesses stay in the black.
 Many companies have cut staff and imposed hiring freezes as they attempt to batten down the hatches and revise business forecasts.
 Economic commentators are predicting huge job losses and global recession – if not depression – as a result of COVID-19.

 At Pacific Investment Management Co (Pimco), global chief economic adviser Joachim Fels says the US and Europe face the “distinct possibility” of a recession.
 And as we all know – in the economic sense at least – when the US sneezes, the rest of the world catches a cold.

 There are, however, certain industries and companies that are seeing strong growth and increasing hiring.
 Amazon is reportedly aiming to hire 100,000 warehouse and delivery workers thanks to a surge in online retail.
 According to LinkedIn, government, healthcare, biotech and the pharmaceuticals industries have also doubled job postings in the past month with the possibilities of remote job interviews.